PhilS94/QR-Code-Scanner/README.md

 After running the first example, this will use the generated images saved in the folder *07_noise* and scan every single image in it.

 ## Paper
-See our [paper](paper.pdf) for in-depth explanation of this project.
+See our [paper](paper.pdf) for an in-depth explanation of this project.
 The paper is written in german language.